A MESSAGE FROM OUR CHIEF EXECUTIVE REGARDING FUTURE PERFORMANCES AT CAMBRIDGE ARTS THEATRE

 I hope you and your loved ones are in good health and good spirits in this lockdown period.

-Whilst we hope to re-open in the week commencing 29 June 2020, we are realistic about the current circumstances and intend to continue to follow Government advice.
+Whilst we hope to re-open as soon as possible, we are realistic about the current circumstances and intend to continue to follow Government advice.
 We will be monitoring the situation closely so please check our website and social media channels regularly for any further updates.

 We will be contacting all ticket holders for the cancelled shows to offer the option of a full refund.
 Please be patient whilst we do this as many of our staff are now furloughed and the few remaining staff are working remotely.
 Please do not phone the Box Office or any other numbers at the Theatre as they are not fully staffed and do not come to the Theatre as we are closed for the time being.